-Noticing these negative thoughts and understanding that not all negative thoughts are true and helpful can help you deal with symptoms of generalized anxiety disorder.
-The reason is that you are self-aware enough to try to avoid telling yourself things that don’t help with your generalized anxiety disorder.
+Noticing these negative thoughts and understanding that not all negative thoughts may be true or helpful can empower you to cope with the symptoms of generalized anxiety disorder.
+It can be possible to be self-aware and learn to exercise more control over your thoughts.

 Put A Positive Spin On Your Thoughts